enijkamp/HS-FRAME/code_aot/readme.txt

 The code is configured to re-run the experiments published in [1]:

 ./config.m                 -  Contains parameters for 'ours w/o parts' (baseline) and 'ours' (full), see [1].
+./main_1_template.m        -  Runs EM-algorithm to learn codebook.
-./main_1_clustering.m      -  Runs clustering step.
+./main_2_features.m        -  Runs feature extraction step.
-./main_2_classification.m  -  Runs classification step.
+./main_3_classication.m    -  Runs SVM classification step.
-./data/                    -  Contains 'AnimalFace' dataset.
+./dataset                  -  Contains 'AnimalFace' dataset.
-./hs-frame/                -  Contains Code to train HS-FRAME model.
+./aot/                     -  Contains code for AoT model.
 ./output/                  -  Contains the results.

 Perform the following steps to run the experiments:

 (1) config.m

-- Set the configuration 'para.name' to 'cluster_5_toy', 'cluster_5_full', 'cluster_5_base' or 'cluster_11_full', e.g. para.name='cluster_5_full'.
+- Set the configuration 'para.name' to 'cluster_5_toy', 'cluster_5', or 'cluster_11', e.g. para.name='cluster_5'.

 - Set the number of cpu-cores 'para.noWorkers' to the number of CPU-threads, e.g. 'para.noWorkers = 8'.

-- Change e.g. number of clusters or perturbation parameters, if you wish.

-(2) main_1_clustering.m
+(2) main_1_template.m

 - Run this file.

-- Note, running the clustering step for a single category of the 'AnimalFace' dataset (i.e. config 'cluster_5_toy') will take about 72 CPU-hours (Intel Xeon E5-2676 v3).
-That is, the clustering task for a category requires about 9 hours on a CPU with 8 threads / cores.

-(3) main_2_classification.m
+(3) main_2_features.m

 - Run this file.

-- Note, the seed for the pseudo-random number sequences used in the multi-core variant of liblinear is not fixed.
-Therefore, multiple executions of the code will result in results with slight variations.
+(4) main_3_classification.m

+- Run this file.